 - Weather: Although temperatures throughout the year are suitable for moving, rainfall is more frequent in May and October meaning your move could be slightly delayed.
 Spring is the time of year that tornados in Dallas are most likely.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-Youโll be able to set your official move date, helping ensure your mail is forwarded correctly to Dallas.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Dallas without delay.
+You can select your official move date when completing the form.
 Start the process here.

 Where to live in Dallas